Table of Contents

 • 2.Unnecessary valuables:

 There’s really no reason to pack fancy jewelry while you are on a safari, and don’t bring too much extra cash either.
 Not only is there a risk of theft or loss, but the idea of a safari is to get in touch with nature.
-Your packing list better off if it is matched to suit that simplicity.

 • 3.Too many clothes:

-While it might be tempting to pack for every possible circumstance you might encounter on a safari, the best way to maximize your luggage is to pack basic outfits that can work in multiple situations, temperatures, and then to hand wash them on the go if possible.
+The best way to maximize your luggage is to pack basic outfits that can work in multiple situations, temperatures, and then to hand wash them on the go if possible.

 • 4.Drones:

 Not only are drones bulky, they aren’t allowed in most regions where you might be going on a safari.
+If you bring one where they are prohibited, you run the risk of having it confiscated, never to be seen again.

 • 5.Sleeping bags: